 My dad wrote the leadership manual for IBM back in the 80s.
 And it was all about people back then.
-And he said, he told me back when I was young, that you can build any solid business off of two pillars, trust and confidence.
-And so how do you bring trust and confidence into your staff?
+And he said, he told me back when I was young, that you can build any solid business off of two pillars, trust, and confidence.
+And so how do you bring trust and confidence to your staff?
 Well, first of all, anything you want to get from your staff, you have to deliver First, if you want them to work hard, you have to work hard if you want them to care, you have to care.
-But with trust and confidence, one of the things that I do is I give my staff full resources to be able to do their job at the best ability that they can do their job, because I don’t want them to be great.
+But with trust and confidence, one of the things that I do is I give my staff full resources to be able to do their job at the best ability that they can do their job because I don’t want them to be great.
 Sue Cooper’s I want them to be great, Kathy Gilmore’s or Brian ever falls or hollien modos.
 I want them to be the best version of themselves and did not have to be like, hey, Sue, can we do this?
 Or hey, the customer says, Can I do that.
 And if you just give them the trust and confidence, and it’s really hard sometimes to be able to do that.
 But by doing so, the staff can excel and use their personality and the resources and the trust and the confidence to do their best job.
-And then in turn, the customer is going to have that excellent, excellent experience.
+And then, in turn, the customer is going to have that excellent, excellent experience.

-Just on a side note, if if any of us are doing well in the industry that we’re in, then you’re going to have competition, right?
+Just on a side note, if any of us are doing well in the industry that we’re in, then you’re going to have competition, right?
 You’re doing something right.
-So you’re going to have competition.
+So you’re going to have a competition.
 And the way to set yourself apart is with people and the staff can make the face of your company, they can really make that happen.
 That’s that connection that you’re going to have with your customers and your customers are next right so your customers and they’re not first they’re right there.
 How can you make a difference with your customers?
-And what we do at lazy dog is I noticed on TripAdvisor that people were starting to write not just about our experience, but about everything and the people and from the pickup to how easy it is to book and how great the conversation is, with our with our emails, I mean everything.
+And what we do at lazy dog is I noticed on TripAdvisor that people were starting to write not just about our experience, but about everything and the people and from the pickup to how easy it is to book and how great the conversation is, with our emails, I mean everything.
 And so I thought, these people, they’re really connecting to us, not just the tour.

 So on our busiest times of the day, I would actually hire more people to work so that everybody knew that if they are having a great connection with a customer at a time, it’s okay for you to sit on the picnic table right there and talk with them and connect, listen, connect, engage and share.
 That is the that’s the secret juice of customer satisfaction.

-That’s the secret that’s going to bring people back because if they feel good, and doing that listening attention is like the greatest thing that we give each other and if you give the attention to your to your customers, they’re going to feel good.
+That’s the secret that’s going to bring people back because if they feel good, and doing that listening attention is like the greatest thing that we give each other and if you give the attention to your customers, they’re going to feel good.
 And really, ultimately, I know this is business, but it does come down to feelings.